hjdarnel/reviewable-linker/README.md

 3. Run `npm run start` to serve, or `npm run start:dev` for a reloading dev workspace

 Must have environment variable `SLACK_TOKEN` set to a bot user token for your Slack team.
 This begins with `xoxb-...`

+Finally, invite bot to a channel you'd like it to participate in.
+It will listen and respond in the same channel.